 The backing pin must be engaged in either the MAKE or BREAK position to make up or break out a connection.
 The backing bin can only be engaged when the tong is rotated to the 'open throat' position and no rotating components of the tong are in motion.
-See "Illustration 2.1.1: Major Component Identification 01" on page 2.6 for backing pin location.

-4.0.6 Pre-Operational Checks
+4.0.6 Pre-operational Checks